-- 1. The provisions of this Chapter shall apply to applications to suspend the enforcement of a decision of the Court or of any measure adopted by the EFTA Surveillance Authority under Article 19 SCA. - 2.
+- 1. The provisions of this Chapter shall apply to applications to suspend the enforcement of a decision of the Court or of any measure adopted by the EFTA Surveillance Authority, submitted pursuant to Article 19 SCA. - 2.
 The order granting the application shall fix, where appropriate, a date on which the interim measure is to lapse.